 Today is Memorial Day, when all of us collectively honor the service and sacrifice of our nation’s veterans by firing up the ol’ grill, swilling a few cold ones, and then heading on over the Home Depot for that great Holiday Sale Extravaganza.
 Movie channels will run all the old favorites, and there will, of course, be the requisite tributes, the “Thank a Veteran” PSAs.
 It’s all quite sincere.
 “Thank you for your service” and while you’re up wouldja mind getting me another beer.

 Memorial Day is meant to be an occasion for solemn remembrance.
 Yet in common usage, we do not “observe” or “mark” Memorial Day, we “celebrate” it.
 In some ways I am an old-fashioned person, and so the notion of “celebrating” something so very serious seems a minor profanity.
 I would no more do this than I would take a selfie at a funeral.
-And I say this recognizing that a small but growing minority would not get the reference.

 In its original incarnation Memorial Day was set aside to honor the dead of the American Civil War.
-Favoring neither North nor South in that horrific conflict, it was, nevertheless, spurned by the losing side, still reeling from the effects of total defeat and the imposition of massive retribution masquerading as Reconstruction.
+Favoring neither North nor South in that horrific conflict, it was, nevertheless, spurned by the losing side, still reeling from the effects of total defeat and the imposition of punitive retribution masquerading as Reconstruction.
 Decoration day, as it was originally known, was not acknowledged in a single state of the former Confederacy until after the Great War of 1914-18, when it was renamed and repurposed as a day to honor the dead of every American war, not just the Civil one.

 It is altogether right and proper that we remember the Civil War because it was arguably the most important event in American history.
 It was certainly the bloodiest.
 It changed the course of the Nation forever.
 Billions of words have been written on its behalf.
 Herewith a few more.

-It is standard practice to simplify complex events so as to more easily understand them.
+By nature we tend to simplify complex events so as to more easily understand them.
 And so our official version of the history of the Civil War has settled, more or less, on this: The South started the war by seceding, which it did in order to “preserve slavery,” and the North finished it by fighting to preserve the Union and end slavery.
 The end.
 By this mainstream version, those who fought for the South were either racists seeking to perpetuate a white-supremacist system or ignorant tools of their slave-owning masters, while those who fought for the North were motivated by a sincere desire to put an end to the abusive system.

 An alternate, slightly more nuanced version allows that maybe, in some very minor way of course, a few Southern patriots may have possibly been motivated by the understandable if misplaced desire to defend their homeland, or by quaint notions of “honor.”
 Whatever that is.
 And perhaps Union troops were just following orders.